lmiller1990/flux-entities/ARTICLE.md

 const project = selectedEntity(store.getState().projects) // project is inferred as an IProject
 ```

-## Ajax State
+## The `tasks` state

-We don't want to fetch all the tasks when the app is loaded - that wouldn't be very performant.
-We will fetch them asynchrously, when a project is selected.
-This introduces the next interface, `IAjaxState`.
+We don't want to fetch all the tasks when the app is loaded - that wouldn't scale in terms of performance.
+We will fetch them asynchronously, when a project is selected.
+This introduces the `IAjaxState`, another part of `flux-entities`.
 When loading some data from a server, there are three states to consider:

 1. The initial state.
 No request has been made, no data has been fetched.
 2. The request has been initiated, but is yet to complete.
 Show a spinner.